opentripplanner/OpenTripPlanner/ARCHITECTURE.md

 modules in old style _package-info.java_ files we use _package.md_ files.
 This document should serve as an index to all existing top-level documented components.

-This document is far from complete - hopefully it can evolve over time and become a good introduction to OTP architecture.
+This document is far from complete.
+Hopefully it can evolve over time and become a good introduction to OTP architecture.
 The OTP project GitHub issues are a good place to look for detailed discussions on many design decisions.

-We document [Architectural Decision](ADRs.md) in a log.
+We document [Decision Records](DECISION_RECORDS.md) in a log.
 Make sure you as a developer are familiar with the decisions and follow them.
 Reviewers should use them actively when reviewing code and may use them to ask for changes.